eclipse-velocitas/velocitas-docs/content/en/docs/concepts/deployment_model/_index.md

 The deployment model is guided by the following principles

 - Applications are provided as OCI-compliant container images.
-- The container runtime offers a Kubernetes-compatible control plane and API to manage the container lifecycle.
+- The container runtime offers a control plane and API to manage the container lifecycle.
-- Helm charts are used as deployment descriptor specification.

 The template projects provided come with a pre-configured developer toolchain that accelerates the development process.
 The developer toolchain ensures an easy creation through a high-degree of automation of all required artifacts needed to follow the _Velocitas_ principles.